lovasoa/marshmallow_dataclass/README.md

 # => Person(name="jane", age=50)
 ```

 will first (sucessfully) try to coerce `50.0` to an `int`.
-If coercion is not desired the `Any` type can be used with the caveat that values will not be type checked.
+If coercion is not desired the `Any` type can be used with the caveat that values will not be type checked without additional [validation](https://marshmallow.readthedocs.io/en/stable/marshmallow.validate.html).

 ### Customizing generated fields